Kristala Jones Prather: Research and career

 Prather worked at BioProcess R&D and the Merck & Co. labs for four years, working on biocatalysis for the transformation of small molecules and mammalian cell lines for therapeutic proteins.
 This enabled her to produce drugs with biological processes rather than chemical reactions.
 She was appointed to the faculty of Massachusetts Institute of Technology in 2004.
 In 2009, her team created glucaric acid from Escherichia coli that contained enzymes from three organisms.

 In 2014, she was appointed a Fellow at Radcliffe Institute for Advanced Study.
 In 2016, she was an investigator in the multi-institutional Synthetic Biology Engineering Research Center, as well as leader of the Prather lab.
 She specializes in retrobiosynthesis.
 These pathways use synthetic DNA that can be added to biological hosts.
 In 2018, she gave expert evidence to the National Academy of Sciences about vulnerabilities in biodefense.

 Prather has won numerous awards for her research, including the Andreas Acrivos Award for Professional Progress from the American Institute of Chemical Engineering in 2021.
 She was named a Fellow of the American Association for the Advancement of Science in 2018.

-In late 2023, Prather was appointed head of MIT's Department of Chemical Engineering.
+In late 2023, Prather was appointed head of MIT's Department of Chemical Engineering..
+She was elected to the National Academy of Engineering in 2025.

 Prather is known for her teaching, mentoring, and advocacy.
 In 2016, she was profiled on Spellbound, how kids become scientists.
 In 2015, Prather served on the advisory board of the Woodrow Wilson International Center for Scholars SynBio Project.
 She has been involved with several initiatives to support MIT students of color.